-Some people are not aware of the calories they consume each day.
-They may underestimate how much they eat and wonder why they cannot lose weight.
-Keeping a food diary or written record of your daily food intake is the best way to know what you eat each day.
+Some people are not aware of how many calories they eat and drink each day.
+They may underestimate how much they eat and wonder why they can’t lose weight.

-Writing down the foods you eat, including the portion sizes, can let you see "the real facts" about your food intake.
-You can then start cutting back -- reducing calories and portion sizes -- to lose necessary pounds and manage your weight and blood pressure.
+Writing down the foods you eat, including the portion sizes, can let you see the truth about your food intake.
+You can then start cutting back -- reducing calories and portions -- to lose weight and manage your blood pressure.

-Many foods and dietary factors affect blood pressure.
-Studies show a high-sodium diet increases blood pressure in some people.
-In fact, some studies show that the less sodium you eat, the better blood pressure control you might have -- even if you're taking blood pressure medications.
+A high-sodium diet increases blood pressure in many people.
+In fact, the less sodium you eat, the better blood pressure control you might have.

-Findings also show that potassium, magnesium, and fiber may also affect blood pressure.
-Fruits and vegetables are high in potassium, magnesium, and fiber and low in sodium.
+Potassium, magnesium, and fiber, on the other hand, may help control blood pressure.
+Fruits and vegetables are high in potassium, magnesium, and fiber, and they’re low in sodium.
+Stick to whole fruits and veggies.
+Juice is less helpful, because the fiber is removed.
 Also, nuts, seeds, legumes, lean meats, and poultry are good sources of magnesium.

 To increase the amounts of natural potassium, magnesium, and fiber you take in, select from the following: